 - You may get a warning that your audience is too small, but you can ignore this.
 Facebook will continue monitoring your website audience, and start tracking and displaying your ads as soon as you exceed 20 visitors to your site since installing the Facebook pixel code.

-- As with Google AdWords, if you have a catalogue of products or services that visitors can buy online, you can set up dynamic ads by uploading a product feed as per Facebook’s guidelines.
+- As with Google AdWords, if you have a catalog of products or services that visitors can buy online, you can set up dynamic ads by uploading a product feed as per Facebook’s guidelines.
 Facebook will then be able to dynamically generate product ads showing visitors products they have already viewed on your website, but not bought.

 - You will also be able to define extra targeting parameters, along with setting placement parameters and your budget.
 Automatic placements is generally a safe option to choose, but if you find you have a need to only display the ad on certain devices, etc. you can configure this later.
 Remember though that by doing this you could severely limit the size of your audience.

 As noted earlier, you can also set up retargeting on Twitter and LinkedIn.
-You shouldn’t expect similar results to Google and Facebook with Twitter, but if it is a network favoured by your audience and visitors, it could be worth trying out.
-The nature of the LinkedIn network mean it is better suited to B2B industries.
+You shouldn’t expect similar results to Google and Facebook with Twitter, but if it is a network favored by your audience and visitors, it could be worth trying out.
+The nature of the LinkedIn network means it is better suited to B2B industries.
 There are also a considerable number of dedicated retargeting services like AdRoll and Perfect Audience, both of which support retargeting across multiple networks and devices.
 While they will typically cost a bit more than running your own campaigns on Google and Facebook, they offer the advantage of a unified platform to access multiple networks, with the ability to manage your entire remarketing campaign from a single login.

 Best Practices for Retargeting

-Retargeting has been around long enough, and used by large enough brands to help establish some best practices.
-Experimenting with a few lesser used approaches isn’t always a bad idea, since you never know what your particular audience will respond to.
+Retargeting has been around long enough and used by large enough brands to help establish some best practices.
+Experimenting with a few lesser-used approaches isn’t always a bad idea since you never know what your particular audience will respond to.
 But unless properly controlled, experiments can also work out quite costly if they don’t generate any noticeable return.